open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design.md

 - Otherwise, the current poll cycle is signaled to stop immediately, which in turn signals all Readers to stop immediately.
     - If a Reader is idle or in between log entries, it will return immediately.
 Otherwise it will return after consuming one final log entry.
     - Once all Readers have stopped, the remainder of the poll cycle completes as usual, which includes the steps labeled `Closing`, `Archiving`, `Pruning`, and `Persistence`.
+- The routine then closes the channel and waits for the goroutine to finish executing.

 The net effect of the shut down routine is that all files are checkpointed in a normal manner (i.e. not in the middle of a log entry), and all checkpoints are persisted.